 It's hard to make the "nice" list all the time.
 Allow yourself to be "naughty" every so often.
 Deprivation could set you up for a binge later.
 Fitness expert Ashley Yandle suggests following an 80/20 rule when it comes to eating healthy.
 Eat clean 80 percent of the time and permit yourself to have two or three cheat meals a week.
 Allow yourself to have that glass of wine or cheeseburger here and there, and then get right back on your diet-friendly meal plan.
 "You need your healthy lifestyle to work with your life," says Yandle.
 "It doesn't matter how amazing a meal plan and workout regime may be -- if you can't stick with it -- it doesn't do you any good."

 Meditating can be a beneficial practice to incorporate into your life.
-However, if this activity is new to you, committing to it -- or anything for that matter -- for a generous amount of time every day might not be the best approach.
+However, if this activity is new to you, committing to it for a generous amount of time every day might not be the best approach.
 When you commit to a daily goal, it often doesn't take long before the business of life knocks you off track.
 You miss one day, and you're already behind and may feel that you've failed yourself.
 "This type of goal often subconsciously reinforces a feeling of disappointment in ourselves and failure to make progress," says personal growth expert Betsy Sobiech.
-Strive for more realistic goals.
-In this case, start by committing to meditate just five minutes a day, a few days a week.
+Start by committing to meditate just five minutes a day, a few days a week.
 Once you've made that a habit, increase the time and frequency.

 Read more: 8 Easy Mindful-Meditation Techniques